Jeed0/Jeed0/README.md

 # Welcome!!!

-## Hi there 👋
+## 👋

-I'm Jeedo.
 I'm an old geek but a young devops.
 I am also passionate about cybersecurity
 I speak in French, English & Russian.

 ## You can connect with me: